TheFreeDuck/etherskies/README.md

 # Etherskies

-> A CLI weather tool for checking current weather conditions in Swedish cities.
+> A CLI weather tool for checking current weather conditions in cities worldwide.

 Etherskies is a command-line weather application that fetches real-time weather data from Open-Meteo API.
 Built as a school project at Chas Academy (SUVX25) by Team Stockholm 1.